Dancing Undercover

-Release
+Music and release

 The second single, "Body Talk", was released in January 1987 in Japan.
 The song was written by Pearcy, Croucier, and DeMartini.
 Ratt's guitarist Warren DeMartini had the song's opening riffs for years.
 However, no one was able to develop it into a song.
 Under a very tight deadline (one day to be exact), Ratt bassist Juan Croucier stepped in.
 He wrote all the vocal melodies and lyrics, adding additional chord progressions to the one riff that had been around for years.
 The song title was apparently conceived of by Ratt producer Beau Hill or vocalist Stephen Pearcy.
 It was featured on the compilation album Ratt & Roll 81-91.
 It was also used as a soundtrack for Eddie Murphy's film The Golden Child.
 The video was added on MTV in late '86, while "Dance" was still in heavy rotation.

+Tour

+Ratt's opening acts on the tour in support of the album included Poison, Cinderella, Cheap Trick, Queensrÿche, and Vinnie Vincent Invasion.
+Poison were kicked off as an opening act for Ratt, due to tensions with some of the members, which led to Queensrÿche replacing them for a few weeks.
+However, ticket sales dropped once Queensrÿche replaced Poison, with Poison eventually returning as an opening act.
+In a June 2001 interview, guitarist Robbin Crosby reflected on Queensrÿche being an opening act for Ratt, saying, "it was just a bad mix.
+Because we were like a party band, and they were like a dark thing.
+I liked them personally, [but] it just wasn't a good mix."

 Track listing

 Early pressings of the CD had "Slip of the Lip" and "Body Talk" errantly mastered into one track as track 4.